Emblems in stone and wind: Chapter II

 The Crusader states, from Edessa in northern Syria to the Holy Land were called in French "Outremer".

 Map of the Middle East and the Crusader states.
 In 1135 the Crusader kingdom was at the peak of its power.
-The city of Jerusalem was lost to Saladin as early as 1187, but the kingdom survived for another 100 years, along the coastal plain, with its capital in Acre.
+The city of Jerusalem was taken over by Saladin as early as 1187, but the kingdom survived for another 100 years, along the coastal plain, with its capital in Acre.
 In 1291, the Egyptian Mamluks captured the last Crusader fortress and eliminated the Kingdom of Jerusalem.

 The emblem of the Latin Kingdom of Jerusalem is attributed to Godfrey of Bouillon, who was elected the first King of Jerusalem.
 He famously rejected the crown on the grounds that he would not bear a golden crown in the city where Jesus wore the crown of thorns.

-He established a new emblem and chose a special cross for him and his kingdom called ever since the Jerusalem Cross: a cross potent surrounded by four crosslets.
+He established a new emblem and chose a special cross for him and his kingdom, called ever-since the Jerusalem Cross: a cross potent surrounded by four crosslets.
 There are a few interpretations: Some claim these are the wounds of Jesus on the cross: the four wounds of the nails and the wound of the lance.
-Others claim that it is Jesus and the four apostles.
+Others claim that it is Jesus and the four evangelists.
 Either way, the uniqueness of the emblem and flag is in its colors.
-According to the first Law of Tincture in heraldry, metal should never be put on metal.
+According to the first Law of Tincture in heraldry (Règle de contrariété des couleurs), metal should never be put on metal.
 Gold is represented as yellow and silver is represented as white, and there is little contrast between them.
 The other colors are green, azure, black, red and purple.
 Godfrey, however, sought to create an exception.
 "Because Jerusalem is the redemptive city of mankind, it deserves an exception: the two precious metals."
 This emblem was adopted as the emblem of the Kingdom of Jerusalem and is found, even today, on the blazons of several European royal and noble families, claiming the titular crown of the Holy Kingdom of Jerusalem which ceased to exist as early as 1291.

 Arms and flag of the Latin Kingdom of Jerusalem.